 Pre-treatment consists of screening and grit removal.
 Bar Screens, at the Inlet Building, remove any solid objects, rags and plastic which would interfere with downstream processes.
 Screened materials are disposed of at the regional solid waste facility.

 A second important step in treatment is the removal of heavy, inorganic material such as sand and gravel that would otherwise cause problems in downstream processes as well as excessive wear.
-Two (2) aerated grit chambers are used for this purpose.
+Four (4) aerated grit chambers are used for this purpose.
 The settled grit is removed by pumping the slurry and dewatering by cyclones and classifier.

 The liquid sludge is pumped to the Dewatering Building where it can be stored and conditioned prior to dewatering.
 The dewatering is carried out with three(3) high solids centrifuges able to process 3600 Kg per hour(dry solids).
 This system also includes the feed pumps, a polymer system, screw conveyors and belt conveyors so as to move dewatered solids to the loading facility.